RPGroup-PBoC/mwc_growth/code/processing/20180214_hermes_37C_glucose_O2_dilution/README.md

 tag:
 ---

-# 2018-02-13 Dilution Experiment
+# 2018-02-14 Dilution Experiment

 ## Purpose
-This experiment served as another diagnostic test of using an LED illumination source for the dilution experiment.
+This experiment served as another diagnostic test of using an Hg lamp for illumination.

 ## Strain Information